Lumin33r/aico-delta-assessment-ii-public/README.md

    - Deployed API endpoints for CRUD'ing DB and invoking AWS AI services either via Flask or API Gateway
       - Flask backend is deployed to EC2 and configured to be accessible via API (if using Flask)
       - API Gateway deployment is configured via Terraform (if using Lambdas + API Gateway)
-   - React frontend is built and served (can be hosted on S3 with CloudFront, or served from EC2)
+   - React frontend is built and served (can be hosted on S3 bucket, or served from EC2)
-   - Application demonstrates successful integration with at least two AWS AI services and at least two Lambdas
+   - Application demonstrates successful integration with AWS AI services
    - EC2 instance can be SSHed onto, and CLI commands can be used to confirm services & dependencies

 **5. Documentation & Presentation (20%)**